 Article - Election Law

-(a) Following an election, each local board shall meet at its designated counting center to canvass the absentee ballots cast in that election in accordance with the regulations and guidelines established by the State Board.
+(a) (1) Each local board shall meet at its designated counting center to canvass the absentee ballots cast in that election in accordance with the regulations and guidelines established by the State Board.

 (2) A local board may not delay the commencement of the canvass to await the receipt of late–arriving, timely absentee ballots.